corda/samples-java/feature-specific-cordapps/attachment-blacklist/README.md

-# Blacklist CorDapp
+# blacklist cordapp

 This CorDapp allows nodes to reach agreement over arbitrary strings of text, but only with parties that are not included in the blacklist uploaded to the nodes.

 ## Concepts

 The blacklist takes the form of a jar including a single file, `blacklist.txt`. `blacklist.txt` lists the following parties as being banned from entering into agreements: